If chocolate is a girl’s best friend, what about cheese?

 A lighter smoke is preferred because it can overwhelm the delicate cheese flavor.

-What Do I Smoke My Cheese In?
+What Temperature Do You Smoke String Cheese At?

 How Long Do We Smoke the Cheese For?